Chelagat Mutai: Life after exile

 Chelagat remained in exile until 1984, and after judging that the political situation in Kenya had cooled, she returned.
 Chelagat opted to remain in quietude watching the unfolding political situation without uttering a word.
 She rejoined the KANU party and was appointed to a position at the Kenya Commercial Bank working at the KICC in Nairobi (then KANU Headquarters).
 She was later appointed to the Standing Committee on Human Rights but was dismissed through a radio bulletin in June 1999 by President Moi.
 She returned to live at her father's farm.

 Illness and death

-Chelagat got involved in a road accident in 2006 and suffered multiple injuries including fractures.
+In a 2006 road accident Chelagat suffered multiple injuries and fractures.
 She was also diagnosed with a spinal problem which she nursed but kept recurring.
-She became wheelchair-bound.
+She became unable to walk.
 She moved to Nairobi for treatment but her circumstances took a turn for the worse she ended up living in a single room belonging to a friend in a low-income suburb of Nairobi.
 In June 2011 she was admitted to the Spinal Injury Hospital following the intervention of former Prime Minister Raila Odinga.
-She continued recuperating in a flat at Ngong road arranged for her by benefactors.
-Weeks later, she was admitted to the hospital following a case of acute pneumonia.
-She was discharged after a week and returned home.
-A week later she returned home but her condition worsened and was rushed back.
+She continued recuperating in a flat at Ngong Road arranged for her by benefactors.
+Weeks later, she was admitted to the hospital with acute pneumonia.
+She was discharged after a week and returned home, but her condition worsened and was rushed back.
 On July 6, 2013, she quietly died in the hospital.